omonimus1/competitive-programming/Lectures/Lecture02.md

 ## What IDE to I use?

-I use Visual studio Code, that allows me to code and compile from the built-in terminal.
+I use Visual studio Code but it does not really matter.
-The most important thing is that feel comfortable with your coding evironment, so if you are actually using something else, it's fine (as long you use at least a dark theme).
+The most important thing is that you feel comfortable with your coding evironment, so if you are actually using something else, it's fine (as long you use at least a dark theme).

 ## Code template